Enable SSO in Your Account

 Note: If you use Google Workspace (formerly G Suite) to manage your users, you'll want to head over to Google Workspace Integration for Google Single Sign-on (SSO) for the steps to set that up.

 What is SSO?

-Single sign-on (or SSO) is a way to authenticate and log in to an application with just one set of credentials, rather than having to set up multiple usernames and passwords across different platforms.
-It allows for central access management and prevents potentially losing or forgetting Help Scout login credentials since it's stored through another service.
+Single sign-on (or SSO) is a way to manage your organization's users, allowing them to authenticate and log in to many different applications with just one set of credentials, rather than having to set up multiple usernames and passwords across different platforms.
+It allows you to manage your users in a single location at your identity provider and prevents potentially losing or forgetting Help Scout login credentials, as those are stored through another service.

 Setting up SAML/SSO

 To complete the setup in Help Scout, you must already have service with an identity provider (IdP) of your choice.